 It helps you understand your customers better by providing a 360-degree view of your customer’s lifecycle, improved and centralized data management, streamlined workflows, and integrated systems in a zip.

-Let’s discover these major products.
+Let’s discover these significant products.

 Its main built-in objects include: